omkarmoghe/NBA-Ticker/README.md

 ## FAQ

 ### What is "live(ish)"?
-The [balldontlie API](https://www.balldontlie.io/#considerations-3) updates games every ~10 minutes.
+Updates as fast as the data.nba.net API does.
+For versions before `0.3.0`, the [balldontlie API](https://www.balldontlie.io/#considerations-3) updates games every ~10 minutes.
-> Games will be updated every ~10 minutes

 ## [Changelog](./CHANGELOG.md)